R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

     `S:0000000000000000000000000000000000000000000000000000000000000000`, which we saw in the host output in the previous section.

-    Try removing the `client-state` file and rerunning the command with a different code signer:
+    Try rerunning the command with a different code signer:
     `"S:2222222222222222222222222222222222222222222222222222222222222222 PROD:1 SEC:INSECURE"`

     You should see the following error: